KwickerHub/backend/CONTRIBUTING.md

 # backend
 The ACES software aid backend repo

+# Visual Explanation
+Please watch this video for more understanding: https://youtu.be/zBRju-UY83U

 # SET-UP
 To set-up, import the sql file into your local database system(like PHPMYADMIN).